 7. Be your cheerleader – all too often we are so focused on everything we have still got to do that we forget to take a step back and celebrate the progress being made.
 Having a cheerleader on your side boosts motivation and feelings of achievement.

 8. Emotional support – this is so often overlooked.
-OK, you are running a business, but you are a human being, not a machine.
+OK, you have a lot to do, but you are a human being, not a machine.
 We all need emotional support from time to time.

 9. Create awareness – the more awareness you have, the better your choices, decision and actions will be.
 The discussions you have with your accountability partner will create awareness in bucket loads.

-10. Have a laugh – just because we are running a business doesn’t mean we can’t have a laugh and make it fun.
+10. Have a laugh – just because you have lots of different roles to juggle with your life and work doesn’t mean you can’t have a laugh and make it fun.
 Lightening up and having a giggle with someone boosts energy and motivation.

 There are so many benefits that the list could go on and on.
-So if you are Self Employed and don’t currently have an accountability partner, I highly recommend sorting one out.
+So if you don’t currently have an accountability partner, I highly recommend sorting one out.

 If you don’t know how to go about doing this, don’t worry.
-In the next post, we will explore how to go about finding the right accountability partner for you and how to set up a framework and structure that works for both of you.
+Read How To Find An Accountability Partner .
+This article explores how to go about finding the right accountability partner for you and how to set up a framework and structure that works for both of you.